 Social Studies: Social Studies Weekly is also used as a foundation for our social studies units.
 Our teachers add units on our community, the environment, Florida history, civics and government, caring for our neighbors, and our nation’s history.

 Drama: Our drama program is the cornerstone of our Character Education curriculum.
 It requires firm commitment from our students, parents, and staff.
 Our yearly school-wide production involving collaboration between classes, development of production skills, and application of drama techniques.
 This production showcases our fifth grade class, who share major roles and responsibilities associated with the play.
-Past plays have included Willie Wonka and The Chocolate Factory, Carnival of the Animals, and Annie.
+Past plays have included Willie Wonka and The Chocolate Factory, Carnival of the Animals, The Lion King, Madagascar, and Annie.
 Our individual class productions allow each grade to independently perform a short theatre piece to the school and their parents.
 Works range from student-written material to excerpts from Macbeth.
 In both productions, attitude, commitment, cooperation, willingness to support others, and individual student interests determine the level of participation.
 We have found that as the the year evolves, the children set their own high expectations, and meet them every time!
 An after-school drama club is available to first through fifth graders who wish to expand their drama studies.

 Music: All of our students have formal music classes twice a week.
-In addition to singing, learning music theory, and studying music history, all of our first, second, and third graders learn to successfully play recorders.
+In addition to singing, learning music theory, and studying music history, all of our first, second, and third graders learn to play recorders.
 Our fourth and fifth graders spend their formal music classes in band, where they perform music from traditional holiday songs to current pop pieces arranged by our band teacher.
 Classroom teachers include music to enhance social studies skills and literature units by involving students as listeners and participants, and an after-school chorus club is offered to students in grades 1 through 5.